 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of Freakonomics: A Rogue Economist Explores the Hidden Side of Everything.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 Levitt and Dubner open by showing how incentives shape behavior, using detectives-in the-data to uncover cheating among Chicago public school teachers and match fixing among sumo wrestlers.